Byron Storer: Tampa Bay Buccaneers

 Storer signed with the Tampa Bay Buccaneers in May 2007 and started the final three games of the season, finishing with two receptions for three yards.

 An exclusive-rights free agent in the 2009 offseason, Storer was re-signed on March 17.
 He reached an injury settlement with the Buccaneers on May 17 and was placed on injured reserve.

 Storer retired after spending the 2008 and 2009 season on injured reserve due to tearing his ACL.

 Coaching career

 Tampa Bay Buccaneers

 Storer was hired by the Tampa Bay Buccaneers as an assistant special teams coach.
 Following the Buccaneers 4-12 record for the 2011 season Raheem Morris and his entire coaching staff were fired.

 San Diego Chargers

 In 2012, Storer was hired by the San Diego Chargers as special teams assistant.
 He was moved to assistant linebackers coach in 2013.

 Oakland Raiders

 In 2018, Storer was hired by the Oakland Raiders as special teams assistant.

 Green Bay Packers

 On February 15, 2022, Storer was hired by the Green Bay Packers as their assistant special teams coach.

+Cleveland Browns

+On February 20, 2026, Storer was hired by the Cleveland Browns as their special teams coordinator under new head coach Todd Monken.